RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a list of strings.
 It shall be a list of header files included via ``#include "..."``.

-test-prologue
-    The attribute value shall be an optional string.
-If the value is present, then it shall be the test case prologue code.
-The prologue code is placed in the test case body before the test case actions.
-A use case is the declaration of local variables used by the test case actions.
+test-setup
+    The attribute value shall be a :ref:`SpecTypeTestSupportMethod`.

+test-stop
+    The attribute value shall be a :ref:`SpecTypeTestSupportMethod`.

 test-support
     The attribute value shall be an optional string.
 If the value is present,